djmgit/DeathStar/README.md

 - url: the web endpont that needs to be loadtested/attacked.
 Vegeta will bombard this endpoint with requests.
 This is the target.

 - httpMethod: The http method to be used by vegeta while hitting the target.
-Right now, DeathStar only allows GET but more types will be allowed soon.
+Right now, DeathStar only allows ```GET``` but more types will be allowed soon.

+- rate: Number of requests to be made per second.
+This is basically the qps.
+This expects an integer.

+- duration: Number of seconds for which the attack will be continued.
+This should not be more than the lambda function timeout.